samridh10exe/Document-summarizer/README.md

 ## Important Notes:
 - The summarization model used is "sshleifer/distilbart-cnn-12-6."
-- The maximum and minimum length, length penalty, number of beams, and early stopping parameters are set for optimal summarization performance.
+- The maximum and minimum length, length penalty, number of beams, and early stopping parameters are set for optimal ML and NLP-based summarization performance.
 Feel free to adjust these values based on your preferences.

 ## Acknowledgments:
 - The summarization model is powered by the transformers library.